 The translation is given below the Spanish passages and each line is numbered for ease of understanding and for comparative purposes.
 This is a good way to get a taste of bilingual reading—it’s not too long or complicated!

 This app is available for iPhone and Android users.

 It shows stories in two languages simultaneously and provides an audio reading so learners can hear the words and their pronunciation.

 “The Adventures of Aladdin,” “Beauty and the Beast” and “The Tortoise and the Hare” are among the stories featured on this app.

 Every sentence is highlighted as it’s read aloud.
 There’s also an option to reread a line or section so revisiting a portion for clarification couldn’t be easier!

 How to Move Forward with Bilingual Books

-As with all study methods, reading parallel text and reading only in Spanish each have their own benefits.
-Of course having only Spanish in front of you encourages context-based learning, but parallel text facilitates learning more precise English equivalents and helps ensure you’re following along properly.
+As with all study methods, reading parallel text and reading only in Spanish each has their own benefits.
+Of course, having only Spanish in front of you encourages context-based learning, but parallel text facilitates learning more precise English equivalents and helps ensure you’re following along properly.

 Don’t forget to balance out your learning with other resources so that you’re working on all your language skills at once.

 For instance, FluentU’s website and app uses a library of Spanish videos to let you practice all your skills in one place.
 This is a great way to hone in on those listening skills that you might be missing out on when you’re reading.